 On June 21 2018, Bill C-45 (the Cannabis Act) formally received Royal Assent in Canada's Parliament.
-The bill officially becomes law on October 17 2018 when retail sales begin, according to an announcement by Canada's federal government.
+The bill officially became law on October 17 2018 when retail sales began.
 The law effectively signals the end of 95 years of prohibition on the sale and consumer use of cannabis in Canada, a historic moment for Canadians and the cannabis sector.
 Canada is the first G7 country to legalize the adult consumer use of cannabis.
+The Cannabis Act puts into place a new, strict framework for controlling the production, distribution, sale and possession of cannabis in Canada.